idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - SmartCat also covers [Quality Assurance](https://help.smartcat.ai/hc/en-us/articles/115002017352-Quality-Assurance).
 - Same goes for [WordFast Anywhere](https://www.wordfast.net/wiki/Wordfast_Anywhere_Manual#QA_tab).

-On top of the QA checks integrated in your chosen CAT tool, you may want or need to use a dedicated QA tool.
+On top of the QA checks integrated into your chosen CAT tool, you may want or need to use a dedicated QA tool.

 - Okapi Framework [CheckMate](http://okapiframework.org/wiki/index.php?title=CheckMate) (also built-in to Rainbow) is a free cross-platform application that allows you to perform various quality checks on bilingual translated documents.
 - [XBench](http://www.xbench.net/)
-  - The Freeware version 2.9 works fine on Wine, although it does not offer unicode support.
+  - The Freeware version 2.9 works fine on Wine, although it does not offer Unicode support.
   - The paid version XBench 3.x seems to work fine as well.
   - XBench also offers a Chrome Extension for Matecat, Memsource, Transifex, Google Translator Toolkit (GTT) and Smartcat.
-- [Verifika](https://e-verifika.com/) (paid, 14 day trial) can be installed, but does not run in Wine, it needs to be used in a Windows VM.
+- [Verifika](https://e-verifika.com/) (paid, 14-day trial) can be installed, but does not run in Wine, it needs to be used in a Windows VM.
 Other tools ([QA Distiller](http://www.qa-distiller.com/), [ErrorSpy](http://www.dog-gmbh.de/en/products/errorspy/)) have not been tested.

 ## Proofreading|Revising (Track changes, compare documents)

 <!--- TODO Expand this section--->

-Reviewing translations and proofreading can either be done within a CAT tool, especially with the Track changes feature, via an exported Word or rtf bilingual table, or on the exported target document itself.
+Reviewing translations and proofreading can either be done within a CAT tool, especially with the Track Changes feature, via an exported Word or RTF bilingual table or on the exported target document itself.

-Let's take each scenario separately :
+Let’s take each scenario separately :

 **Track changes (in a CAT tool):**

 In SDL Trados and memoQ, reviewers often make use of the included Track changes feature.

-While each CAT software offers different methods for reviewing translations, if you are working outside of the above mentionned tools, you cannot use Track changes in the bilingual (SDLXLIFF, MQXLIFF) files themselves.
+While each CAT software offers different methods for reviewing translations, if you are working outside of the above-mentioned tools, you cannot use Track changes in the bilingual (SDLXLIFF, MQXLIFF) files themselves.

-You can, however, suggest the use of [TQAuditor](https://cloud.tqauditor.com/quick/upload)'s Quick Compare feature, to produce an Excel report highlighting any changes made during revision, by comparing the translated and the reviewed bilingual file.
+You can, however, suggest the use of [TQAuditor](https://cloud.tqauditor.com/quick/upload)’s Quick Compare feature, to produce an Excel report highlighting any changes made during revision, by comparing the translated and the reviewed bilingual file.
 If you register with [TQAuditor light version for freelancers](https://tqauditor.com/freelance.html) (free), you can keep track of these jobs and access a few more actions.
-Since TQAuditor supports bilingual files from various CAT tools, it represents a universal, "CAT-tool-agnostic" solution for producing translation reviews.
+Since TQAuditor supports bilingual files from various CAT tools, it represents a universal, “CAT-tool-agnostic” solution for producing translation reviews.
 This means you can open the SDLXLIFF files to review, make the necessary changes in your preferred CAT tool, and then create a comparison report in TQAuditor.

 **(Track) changes (in an exported bilingual Word/RTF)**

 Working on exported bilingual Word or RTF files offers the advantage that the reviewer does not need to own the original CAT tool, or any CAT tool, for that matter.
 The disadvantage being that the reviewer is left without the convenience (and TM and other resources) of a CAT tool.
 If you receive a bilingual Word or RTF for external review, you can just use your Office suite Text processing application (MS Word, LibreOffice Writer, etc.) to complete the review.
-Provided that bilingual review files can be opened in LibreOffice (SDL Trados files may not be compatible, it seems), it's good to know that its track changes/compare document feature is compatible with MS Office, at least with some precautions ([see here](http://www.techandlife.com/2015/04/compatibility-of-tracked-changes-and-comments-between-word-and-libreoffice-writer/) for a report).
-If you don't use Track changes, Compare document feature can be used to create a document with the modifications made.
+Provided that bilingual review files can be opened in LibreOffice (SDL Trados files may not be compatible, it seems), it’s good to know that its track changes/compare document feature is compatible with MS Office, at least with some precautions ([see here](http://www.techandlife.com/2015/04/compatibility-of-tracked-changes-and-comments-between-word-and-libreoffice-writer/) for a report).
+If you don’t use Track changes, Compare document feature can be used to create a document with the modifications made.

 **(Track) changes (in the target document)**

-Here, its about working on the software program that handles the original file format.
-If it's a Word document, you can use Track changes (or Compare Document) as usual.
-When delivering the final file, its usually expected to save a separate copy with no tracked changes (accept all).
+Here, it’s about working on the software program that handles the original file format.
+If it’s a Word document, you can use Track changes (or Compare Document) as usual.
+When delivering the final file, it’s usually expected to save a separate copy with no tracked changes (accept all).

-## Various localization related utilities
+## Various localization-related utilities

 [Okapi Framework](http://okapiframework.org/)